koompi/koompi.org/content/applications/Graphic Editor/Graphic_Editor.en.md

 ## How to install DigiKam
 We can download it with only one command:
 ```
-pi -S digikam
+pi -S digital
 ```
 {{< notice tip >}}
 DigiKam has its own widget style setting.
 If tooltips are either blank (empty rectangles), or unreadable due to a poor foreground and background combination, choose a different widget style.
 {{< /notice >}}

 ## Steps for doing it .
 > 1. Navigate to Settings > Configure digiKam > Miscellaneous

-> 2. Now in Widget Style, choose "Cleanlooks"
+> 2. Now in Widget Style, choose "Clean looks"

 ---